server-craftsman/server-craftsman/README.md

 ---

 # 💫 About Me:
 <br>🔭 Hi, My name is Dan Huy.
-I'm a student at FPT University HCM.<br>🌱 I have hands-on experience in coding and developing applications using Node.js & Express, React, Flutter, and React Native.<br>
+I'm a student at FPT University HCM.<br>🌱 I have hands-on experience in coding and developing applications using Node.js & Express, Nest.js, React.js, Next.js, Flutter, and React Native.<br>

 # :hammer_and_wrench: Tech Stack: